Star Trek Enterprise (ENT) Season 2

 preconceptions to earn the trust and respect of the Antaran.

 The synopsis of "The Breach" didn't sound all that interesting to me, so I watched without great expectations.
 It turned out a very pleasant surprise.
 Looking at the ethical issues, I see "The Breach" as the best treatise in the whole series so far.
-I prefer it over the questionable swift change of moral in "Dear Doctor", and also over the rather pessimistic prospect of "Stigma".
+I prefer it over the questionable swift change of morality in "Dear Doctor", and also over the rather pessimistic prospect of "Stigma".
 "The Breach" is definitely among the "Trekkiest" episodes of Enterprise in my view.

 The two stances of the Denobulans and Antarans are very credibly presented - even though Phlox and his patient may not be representative of their whole respective species.
 The Antaran is filled with hatred in the beginning, not quite unlike many individuals on our own planet, who learn from their childhood about the atrocity of their alleged enemy, without ever meeting one of them face to face.
 He is a prisoner of his hatred, as he honestly thinks of doing himself a favor and hurting his enemy Phlox by denying the treatment and ultimately dying for his principles.
 Ironically, because of his physical weakness he gets a chance to change his mind and ultimately save his life, when the despised Dr. Phlox keeps talking to him.
 Even though Phlox is anything but guilty of the previous war crimes committed by his people, and even though Phlox tries to make clear to his patient (and to himself!) that he has no hard feelings for the Antarans, the patient doesn't give him a chance at first.
 Even worse, as Phlox is not the devilish person he would have expected, the Antaran permanently tries to provoke the good doctor.
 Finally, and this is again almost ironical, Phlox manages to establish a basic mutual understanding when he mentions that his own eldest son is member of a group who despise the Antarans just as many Antarans hate the Denobulans.